identity-com/cryptid/README.md

 ### Do dApps need a special integration to use Crytpid?
 No!
 We are planning to include Cryptid as a supported wallet within [Solana's Wallet Adapter](https://github.com/solana-labs/wallet-adapter) which would make the utilization of Cryptid completely transparent towards the dApp.
-It's just one more option for the user to chose from!
+It's just one more option for the user to chose from.

 ### Who really owns the funds in my Cryptid address?
-Technically your Cryptid address is owned by the [Cryptid Signer program](./programs/cryptid_signer) which makes sure that only keys and/or controllers in your Cryptid account are able to sign for it.
+On-chain your Cryptid address is owned by the [Cryptid Signer program](./programs/cryptid_signer) which makes sure that only keys and/or controllers in your Cryptid account are able to sign for it.
 Therefore, if the program is secure, your funds are too.